ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * (4) Workload 1 contacts Workload 2 to perform an operation.
 This request is accompanied by a security context as in the other scenarios.

 * (5) Workload 2 determines it needs to communicate with an external service.
 In order to gain access to this service it must first obtain a token/credential (t) that it can use externally.
-It authenticates to the token service using its workload identity and provides security context information.
-The token service determines what type of externally usable token to issue to the workload.
+It authenticates to the token service using its workload identity credential (c) and provides security context information.
+The token service determines what type of externally usable token to issue to the workload for use with the external token service.

-* (6) Workload 2 uses this new token/credential (t) to access the external service.
+* (6) Workload 2 uses this new token/credential (t) to request an access token (a) for the external service from the token service.

-* Note that in (3) and (6) the workload may need to authenticate to an external token service to obtain an access token to access the system in the foreign trust domain.
+* (7) Workload 2 uses the access token (a) to access the external service in the other trust domain.

+There can be variations on cross domain workflows.
+For example, in step 3 the workload was able to use its Workload Identity Credentials to directly access an infrastructure service.
+It also may be possible for an workload to request an access token for an eternal service using its Workload Identity Credentials directly with an external token service.

 ## Workload Identity Use Cases